 About the year 1900 despondent young man committed suicide in one of the lower rooms by slashing his wrists and throat.
 Before he died, the young man succeeded in making bloody handprints over the beautiful walls of his room.
 Because it was difficult to cover up the stains, this was locked up and not used again.

 Not long after the young man’s tragic death, the Bay Port Hotel had the reputation of being haunted.
-Guests were positive that throughout the nights, they heard voices even claimed to have seen the ghosts of the young man and his betrothed, who had preceded him in death.
+Guests sharing on social media were positive that throughout the nights, they heard voices even claimed to have seen the ghosts of the young man and his betrothed, who had preceded him in death.
 Of course, these tall tales are likely exaggerations, but they have been often repeated.

 The “Cincinnati Club,” which rented the entire 117 room hotel for some weeks each summer, left and found a new home.
 A change in management also took place.
 Guests were expected to be in their rooms at a particular hour, and tipping the help was discouraged.
 The lake levels dropped, and the beach became choked with reeds.
 Soon sailboats that dotted the bay near the hotel disappeared.
 Excursion trains from the big cities discontinued their daily trips to the thriving port.
 In short, this sizeable fancy hotel no longer was paying investors.